tcampean/Java-Interpretor/README.md

-# Toy-Language-Interpretor
+# Toy-Language-Interpreter

-An interpretor made in Java for a custom programming language
+An interpreter made in Java for a custom programming language

 Provides a GUI with step-by-step execution